Pamirus/java-tutorial/README.md

 **Database Programming with JDBC**

-The Java Database Connectivity (JDBC) concept is important aspect of Java programming to work with databases in Java applications.
+The Java Database Connectivity (JDBC) concept is an important aspect of Java programming to work with databases in Java applications.

 *NOTE: The database connection with JDBC needs a JDBC driver.
 Thus, the driver was added to the "libs/" folder.
 The compile command may be used as follows.*